 - +44 (0)20 7841 3600

 - Public transport:

-- Tube: Russell Square, train: Kings Cross.
-From Russell Square: Turn right out of the tube station, left at the mini roundabout onto Hunter Street and first right into Brunswick Square.
+- Tube: Russell Square, King’s Cross St Pancras, Euston Train: King’s Cross St Pancras International, Euston From Russell Square: Turn right out of the tube station, left at the mini roundabout onto Hunter Street and first right onto Brunswick Square

 Loading reviews for Foundling Museum